engineyard/engineyard/README.md

 This command must be run within the current directory containing the app to be deployed.
 If ey.yml specifies a default branch then the ref parameter can be omitted.
-Furthermore, if a default branch is specified but a different command is supplied the deploy will fail unless --ignore-default-branch is used.
+Furthermore, if a default branch is specified but a different command is supplied the deploy will fail unless `--ignore-default-branch` is used.

 If ey.yml does not specify a default migrate choice, you will be prompted to specify a migration choice.
-A different command can later be specified via --migrate "ruby do_migrations.rb".
+A different command can later be specified via `--migrate "ruby do_migrations.rb"`.
 Migrations can also be skipped entirely by using --no-migrate.

 Options: